z3us0v3rl0rd/icybb/README.md

 ## Current Timeline
 * I'm working on the account system this weekend and I hope to get login and registration complete.
+* Basic things will take longer since all HTML utilizes the language file system.
+It's annoying right now but remember that it'll make things like translation projects and such a lot easier in the long run.
 *